0x7070/CTF_writeup/cyberlions-ctf_dec-2024/writeup-DRAFT.md

 The attack we previously performed -- a pure brute force attack -- generates combinations using iterations of characters.

 > For example: Let's lay out the following scenario.
-> We have obtained access to a ==jailbroken== iPhone which, dissimilar to it's intended functionality, does not lock itself when too many incorrect pin combinations have been entered.
+> We have obtained access to a jailbroken iPhone which, dissimilar to it's intended functionality, does not lock itself when too many incorrect pin combinations have been entered.
 > Because of this, we are able to freely guess the pin combination as many times as we would like until we are granted access.
 We know the pin is 6 digits, allowing us to try each combination iteratively until we have guessed correctly.
 > In practice, this would look something like:
 > 000000, 000001, 000010, 000100, 001000, 010000, 100000, etc...